List of chief music critics

 Western classical music has a substantial history of music criticism, and many individuals have established careers as music critics.
 However, concert reviews are not always credited in the daily and weekly newspapers, especially those in the early to mid-20th century.
 This selective list of chief music critics (or equivalent title, influence or status) aims to make it easier to find the likely author of a review, or at least the influence of the chief music critic on what was covered and how.

 Journalistic newspaper criticism of Western music did not properly emerge until the 1840s.
-Before then, in England, Joseph Addison had contributed essays on music to The Spectator in Handel's era.
+Before then, in England, Joseph Addison had contributed essays on music to The Spectator in Handel's era: his famous attacks on the Italian Baroque opera were published in March and April 1711.

 Former opera impresario Willian Ayrton began writing occasional musical criticism for The Morning Chronicle (1813–26) and The Examiner (1837–51) and founded the monthly music journal The Harmonicon in 1823.
 Arts and literary magazines such as The Athenæum (and its critic H F Chorley, writing from 1830 to 1868) sometimes covered musical topics.
 Specialist music paper The Musical World began publication in 1836 and The Musical Times in 1844.
 In France, the composer Hector Berlioz wrote reviews and criticisms for the Paris press of the 1830s and 1840s, as did other French writers such as Gérard de Nerval and François-Joseph Fétis.
 In Germany, Robert Schumann began giving influential reviews for the Neue Zeitschrift für Musik in the 1830s.
 In Austria, Ludwig Rellstab established himself as (according to Max Graf) "the first great music critic".

 But The Morning Post in England was the first daily newspaper to regularly publish concert reports, while The Times is generally recognised as being the first to appoint a professionally competent music critic, J W Davidson, in 1846.
 It has been suggested that critic and librettist Joseph Bennett, writing for The Daily Telegraph from 1870 (then claimed to have the largest circulation in the world), held back the progress of English music due to his antipathy to Wagner, leaving Bernard Shaw as the only modern critic in the UK in the late eighties and early nineties.
 Throughout the mid-to-late 1800s Eduard Hanslick became a leading figure in Austria, writing for the Neue Freie Presse.